Los Angeles - Chicago - Washington D.C. - Online

 - Successful completion of foundational required coursework

 Students who enter the program post-baccalaureate will complete two 300 credit hour internships (for a total of 600 hours of internship experience).
 The internship should involve the student in learning specific, transferable, I/O-relevant or HR-relevant professional skills.
 All internship must be pre-approved by the faculty internship supervisor.
+Students registered in this program incur a one-time $195 Experiential Learning Technology Fee.

 Applied Research Project (Online)